unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 = Show/Hide Premium Content at a Specific Time =

 You can also choose when to publish the secure content to users.
-For example, they’re allowed to see the content without having to enter passwords from XXX to XXX using the following shortcode’s attributes.
+For example, they’re allowed to see the content without having to enter passwords from XXX to XXX using the following shortcode attributes.

 `
 [ppwp passwords=123 on="2020/10/20 14:00:00" off="2020/10/30 14:00:00"] Your protected section will be shown automatically from 2 pm October 20, 2020 to 2 pm  October 30, 2020[/ppwp]
 `

 == Integrate with Page Builders ==
-Instead of using our shortcode to protect part of content, you can use our built-in module on the top page builders including:
+Instead of using our shortcode to protect part of content, you can use our built-in module for the top page builders including:

 * Elementor
 * Beaver Builder